Forget Me Not:

 You can either leave them with your family & friends or look for a pet hotel, so your fur baby can socialize with other fur babies as well.

-Download our full Pre-Trip Checklist here to ensure major packing success.
+Download our Free Closing Up the House Checklist here to ensure major packing success.
 Don't leave the house without doing these!

 If you're looking for more information on things you need to do before your trip check out our other posts if you're traveling solo or traveling with your toddler.